Shrey-Tyagi/Mask-detector-/README.md

 ## Results
 Low maintance light model for survillance purposes.
 This is a prototype just to show how gate keeping using survillance of masks can be done with ease.
+(This project repo was made for Def hack submission which won me 3rd place in Health Hacks)

 ### Further Enhancements
  To develope a project which is a door lock system, which opens only when the camera detects that user is wearing a mask.